jkilpatr/openstack-node-tagger/README.md

 # ostag
-A tool for tagging/pinning nodes in Openstack deployments
+A tool for tagging/pinning nodes in OpenStack deployments

 Usage: